memoresa/emergencycard-api/README.md

 The fields must be shorter then 25 characters.

-Our shop can be used as template: https://memoresa.de/product/smarte-notfallkarte-mit-digitalem-notfallkoffer/
+Our [shop](https://memoresa.de/product/smarte-notfallkarte-mit-digitalem-notfallkoffer/) can be used as template.